 Expected Results:

-For Test case 1, the tester captures the NASC of the NGAP HANDOVER REQUEST message sent by the AMF under test to the gNB, which includes the chosen algorithm.
+For Test case 1, the NASC IE of the captured NGAP HANDOVER REQUEST message sent by the AMF under test to the gNB includes the chosen algorithm.

 For Test case 2, the AMF under test initiates a NAS security mode command procedure and includes the chosen algorithms.